ModelEarth/data-pipeline/timelines/training/naics/README.md

 Let's also include the value of the center latitude and longitude We could include the county name, then see if the model predicts differently without it.

-A columns.md file could list the column values:
+A file called columns.md could be output with a list of the column values:

 Fips
 Name